 All DB11s are built from an aluminium spaceframe chassis with either a front-mid mounted V8 or V12

-The DB11’s range kicks off with a familiar engine, but from an unfamiliar source.
-Like the Vantage and DBX, the ‘base’ DB11’s 4-litre twin-turbo V8 is the same M178 AMG unit that features in a big cross section of AMG models.
+The DB11 comes in both V8 and V12 flavours.
+Like the Vantage, DBX and the new DB12, the base DB11’s 4-litre twin-turbo V8 is the same M177 AMG unit that features in a big cross section of AMG models.
 While it may sound a tad less exotic than the V12, if you’re going to share an engine with someone, it might as well be the best, and AMG’s V8 is close to it.

-The V12 found in the AMR is all Aston Martin by comparison.
+The V12 is all Aston Martin by comparison.
 It’s a bespoke twin-turbo, all-alloy, quad-cam, 48-valve, 5.2-litre V12 found only in this and the flagship DBS Superleggera.
-In AMR form, it outputs 630bhp and 516lb ft which represent a big on-paper jump over the V8 models.
+It outputs 630bhp and 516lb ft which represent a big on-paper jump over the V8 models.

 In order to keep in compliance with increasingly stringent emissions regulations, the V12 has cylinder deactivation (Intelligent Bank Activation in Aston speak) and stop-start.